Polattys keep son's memory alive at Garden of Joy

 Nine years ago when Jim and Colleen Polatty lost their son, Jimmy, due to a heart attack, they poured their heart and soul into building a memorial in his name called the Garden of Joy.
 To this day, they still work to keep his memory alive.

-The Garden of Joy sits next to the Champion for Children Circle Theatre off the Circle in downtown Sebring.
+The Garden of Joy is located right next to the Champion for Children Circle Theatre off the Circle in downtown Sebring.
 The theater has been up for sale by the Champion For Children Foundation since last year and the Polattys are working with the Foundation to split the property in the sale in two different deeds so that they can continue maintaining the Garden.

 When the Garden of Joy was built it cost more than $100,000, according to Jim Polatty.
 They poured their own finances into the Garden along with several other local businesses, organizations and individuals.
 The Garden, which is fenced in, features a large pavilion with benches, plants, bushes, trees, sidewalks and the memorial monument.
 The Polattys along with the Kiwanis Club of Greater Sebring have maintained the Garden throughout the years.